rt-net/sciurus17_ros/README.en.md

 ### sciurus17_description

 This package defines Sciurus17 model data including links and joints.
-The MoveIt! packages and Gazebo require this package.
+The MoveIt packages and Gazebo require this package.

 ### sciurus17_moveit_config

-This package includes configuration files for MoveIt!.
+This package includes configuration files for MoveIt.

-To launch the MoveIt! demonstration with Rviz:
+To launch the MoveIt demonstration with Rviz:

 ```bash
 roslaunch sciurus17_moveit_config demo.launch